Auchmuty Congregational Leadership Resources

 On March 7, 2013, Dr. David Mathews, president and chief executive officer of the Kettering Foundation presented the Auchmuty Lecture.
 The Charles F. Kettering Foundation was founded in 1927 “to sponsor and carry out scientific research for the benefit of humanity.”
 The topic of Dr. Mathews lecture was based on the Kettering publication, Leadership in the Company of Strangers.

-On February 20, 2014, J. Brent Walker, executive director of the Baptist Joint Committee for Religious Liberty will present the 2014 Auchmuty Lecture.
+On February 20, 2014, J. Brent Walker, executive director of the Baptist Joint Committee for Religious Liberty, presented the 2014 Auchmuty Lecture.
 The Baptist Joint Committee's missions is to defend and extend God-given religious liberty for all, furthering the Baptist heritage that champions the principle that religion must be freely exercised, neither advanced nor inhibited by government.
+The topic of his lecture was Exploring the Myths of the Separation of Church and State.

 How to Contribute